 It is anticipated that except for situations where the safety of a player or teammate(s) exists that all recreational players will have the opportunity to play all positions.

-No pitcher may pitch more than 3 innings a day and no pitcher may pitch more than 2 innings per game in a doubleheader (one pitch constitutes an inning) and no more than 6 innings in a week.
+No pitcher may pitch more than 70 pitches a day and no pitcher may pitch more than 35 pitches per game in a doubleheader.
+A pitcher can not throw more than 110 or 140 pitches in a week depending on age.
 The week begins on Monday.

 There are no intentional walks.

 Balks will not be called during the regular season.
 Umpire(s) will warn the pitcher and Manager that a Balk was committed.

 **Balks will be called in the playoffs and World Series**

 Pick Offs are allowed.
 Ball is live and runner can lead from any base.